Book C. Bain for:

 Featured Poetry and/or Storytelling Sets –

-C.’s poetry engages with the body as the site of truth, pleasure, betrayal and shame.
+C. has been performing his own writing since the late 1990s.
+His poetry engages with the body as the site of truth, pleasure, betrayal and shame.
 C.’s courage in sharing his own narrative, and expanding into imagined worlds, erases the false duality of political and the personal.
-As a member of the poetry slam community predating the advent of Def Poetry Jam, C. brings an original, unique voice to his work.

 Writing and Performance Workshops –

 As a teaching artist with over 10 years of experience, C. is prepared to bring poetry as a tool of empowerment into any space.
 He has worked with youth as well as adults, and tailored his curricula to fit academic spaces, poetry slams, and harm-reduction outreach programs in New York City.
 He also has formal theatrical performance training, and loves helping writers bring their work into their bodies.

 As an academic, a writer, a non-passing trans person, an embodied performer, a queer feminist, and a social worker, C. has a wide breadth of experience and knowledge relevant to queer/ gender/ sexuality studies, literature, performing arts, and social justice.

 online class descriptions

 · Silence & voice.
 This is my introductory class, looking at writers and poems that feel like cornerstones of the building where I make my own work.
 There is discussion of what the poem and the poet are, what the work means, what it wants, and where it sits in the world.
 This class is a little everything.